vipulswarup/alfresco_pdf_cleaner/README.md

 4. Restart Tomcat

 Now DXF/DWG preview works on your Alfresco.
-More details can be found in my blog [post].
+More details can be found in my blog [post](http://soft29.info/blog/entry/alfresco-cad-dxf-dwg-preview).